Unpack finance and operations matters to make better business decisions for your organisation.

 Target audience

-Operational Excellence - It's our responsibility to look for better ways to execute tasks within our jobs but also to improve the way we interact with our customers.
-This full day course focuses on what inefficiencies to look for, how to identify them and how to faciliate a workshop to remap the way of working.
+Operational excellence - It's our responsibility to look for better ways to execute tasks within our jobs but also to improve the way we interact with our customers.
+This full day course focuses on what inefficiencies to look for, how to identify them, and how to facilitate a workshop to remap your way of working.

 Objectives